BlacktailAi/blacktail-comfyui-worker/README.md

 ## License

-This project is licensed under the same terms as the original runpod-worker-comfy.
+This project is licensed under the same terms as the original blacktail-comfyui-worker.

 ---